ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Support
 =======

-All plugins that remain in ``ansible-base`` and all collections hosted in Automation Hub are supported by Red Hat.
+All plugins that remain in ``ansible-core`` and all collections hosted in Automation Hub are supported by Red Hat.
 No other plugins or collections are supported by Red Hat.
 If you have a subscription to the Red Hat Ansible Automation Platform, you can find more information and resources on the `Red Hat Customer Portal. <https://access.redhat.com/>`_

 .. seealso::